Roughness length: Mathematical foundation

 In the simplest possible case (statically neutral conditions and no wind-slowing obstacles), the mean wind speed simplifies to:

 This provides a method to calculate the roughness length by measuring the friction velocity and the mean wind velocity (at known elevation) in a given, relatively flat location (under neutral conditions) using an anemometer.
-Of note is that, in this simplified form, the log wind profile is identical in form to the dimensional law of the wall.
+In this simplified form, the log wind profile is identical in form to the dimensional law of the wall.